 |Underwater Review||RX100 V Review||G7X II Review||Coming soon!|

-As you can see, the are several differences that clearly stand out.
+As you can see, there are several differences that clearly stand out.

 Video Comparison – 4K or not 4K